ahmedmaksud/SKC-of-MIMO/README.md

 # Secret-Key Capacity From MIMO Channel Probing

 Run [illust.py](illust.py) to obtain illustration plots of the secrecy rate.
 For plots illustrating analytical secrecy rate and secrecy rate obtained from simulation, run [simu.py](simu.py).
-For detailed description, please refer to our [MILCOM23](https://ieeexplore.ieee.org/document/10356312) and [WCL24](https://ieeexplore.ieee.org/document/10460260) papers.
+For detailed description, please refer to our [MILCOM23](https://ieeexplore.ieee.org/document/10356312) and [WCL24](https://ieeexplore.ieee.org/document/10460260) papers and [slides](https://drive.google.com/file/d/11RQQV1bxjYtt4QUiLFnWyPYyDkho_1rw/view?usp=sharing).

 ## Introduction
 A central problem of physical layer security (PLS) is for two friendly nodes (Alice and Bob) to exchange a secret message against an eavesdropper (Eve).
 The WireTapChannel (WTC) approach by Wyner has been widely studied